VR Use Cases Series: The Retail Game-Changer

 Analysts and tech trend predictions all point to VR as the technology that’s going to continue disrupting countless industries.
 In our series exploring VR use cases, we’ll take a look at the creative ways different industries are adopting VR and the lessons all VR adopters can learn from them.
 This week, we investigate how retail is using VR to revive the in-store experience.

 The shopping experience is a lot more than just entering a store (online or in-person), finding something you want to buy, and buying it; it’s a complex multi-sensory experience for consumers and firms alike.
 People form first impressions within 50 milliseconds of experiencing it, which makes the brand experience for companies so important to get right the first time.

 There are several factors that go into when and how a company and its products enter the market, and how satisfied the consumer is with their end-product.
-Businesses that have adopted creative VR use cases at all layers of retail have found that it aids with brand cohesion and consumer trust, which ultimately helps them sell more products in less time with improved customer satisfaction.
+Businesses that have adopted creative virtual reality use cases at all layers of retail have found that it aids with brand cohesion and consumer trust, which ultimately helps them sell more products in less time with improved customer satisfaction.

 How L’Oreal Fights Time-to-Market with VR